 Lower Mainland in SEPTEMBER

-- Riverfest – a FREE family-friendly event put on by the Fraser River Discovery Centre in New Westminster on a Saturday in mid to late September (although likely not in 2020.)
+- Riverfest – a FREE family-friendly event put on by the Fraser River Discovery Centre in New Westminster on a Saturday in mid to late September.

 For more ideas on things to do in September, check out Vancouver’s Best Places’ September Calendar.

 Lower Mainland in OCTOBER

-- Vancouver Halloween events at various locations, including the Halloween Parade most years (although not in 2020).
+- Vancouver Halloween events at various locations, including the Halloween Parade most years (although not in 2020 or 2021).